Compatibility

 ILM continues: Index rollover happens on schedule based on index age, not event timestamps.

 Yes.
-The typical use case is:
+The typical split is:

-- Target: Same data stream (e.g.,
+- Target: same data stream (e.g.,

 logs-prod-default)